KI-1-AI-Sec/adversarial-yolo/README.md

 If you use this work, please cite this paper.

+We at KSU have now adapted this repository to use YOLOv8 rather than YOLOv2 for the inference implementation

 # What you need
-We use Python 3.6.
+We use Python 3.10.
-Make sure that you have a working implementation of PyTorch installed, to do this see: https://pytorch.org/ To visualise progress we use tensorboardX which can be installed using pip:
+Make sure that you have a working implementation of PyTorch installed, to do this see: https://pytorch.org/

+This project has prerequisite packages that must be installed using pip before use:
 ```
 pip install -r requirements.txt
 ```

 No other installation for this project is necessary, you can simply run the python code straight from this directory.

-Make sure you have the YOLOv2 MS COCO weights:
+(no longer used) original YOLOv2 model weights used on INRIA dataset
 ```
 mkdir weights; curl https://pjreddie.com/media/files/yolov2.weights -o weights/yolo.weights
 ```

-Get the INRIA dataset:
+(no longer used) Get the INRIA dataset:
 ```
 curl ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar -o inria.tar
 tar xf inria.tar